Nebraska Cornhuskers women's basketball: First national success

 NU hired twenty-nine-year-old Angela Beck in 1986 and within two years reached its first NCAA Division I tournament.
-Beck's early teams were led by Alliance native Maurtice Ivy, who became the program's first 2,000-point scorer during a 1988 Big Eight championship run.
+Beck's early teams were led by Omaha native Maurtice Ivy, who became the program's first 2,000-point scorer during a 1988 Big Eight championship run.
 Karen Jennings broke most of Ivy's scoring records in the early 1990s, twice being named Big Eight player of the year and winning the Wade Trophy as the country's best player in 1992–93.
 She led Nebraska to its first men's or women's NCAA basketball tournament victory in 1993 and was a member of the inaugural Nebraska Athletic Hall of Fame class.

 Beck resigned after the 1996–97 season to coach the San Jose Lasers of the short-lived American Basketball League.
 NU hired veteran head coach Paul Sanderford, five years removed from taking Western Kentucky to the national championship game.
 Sanderford's hiring stirred controversy amid an administrative push to hire more female coaches, and his initial base salary of $120,000 was significantly more than his predecessor earned.
 After reaching three consecutive NCAA tournaments, Sanderford's program suffered back-to-back losing seasons and the unexpected exit of three high-profile players in 2002.
 Months later, he announced his immediate resignation for health reasons, undergoing a heart operation the same week.

 Athletic director Bill Byrne led a brief coaching search that ended with the hiring of Connie Yori from nearby Creighton.
 A depleted Nebraska roster struggled through Yori's first season, finishing 8–20 and last in the Big 12.